We all know that motherhood doesn’t come with a manual.

 We couldn’t have said it better ourselves.

-It’s not uncommon for new moms (even veteran mamas) to experience baby blues—that wild emotional period after baby has arrived. 🥲
+It’s not uncommon for new mums (even veteran mamas) to experience baby blues—that wild emotional period after baby has arrived. 🥲

-But postpartum depression can have a way of sneaking up on you—and on fathers too.
+But postnatal depression can have a way of sneaking up on you—and on fathers too.

-There’s no harm in brushing up on postpartum depression symptoms.
+There’s no harm in brushing up on postnatal depression symptoms.

-Just as there’s no harm in practicing self-compassion and allowing yourself to recognize the physical, emotional, and mental changes you’ve been through.
+Just as there’s no harm in practicing self-compassion and allowing yourself to recognise the physical, emotional, and mental changes you’ve been through.

 You created a whole person mama, be kind to yourself.